What is the advantage?

-Putting off treatment can result in a need for more invasive treatment later in life that may not completely fix your smile.
-Early treatment is most effective for achieving lasting results.
+Putting off treatment can result in the need for more invasive treatment later in life that may not completely fix your smile. early treatment is most effective for achieving lasting results.

 - Planning now can save your smile later

 Children benefit tremendously from early-phase treatment.
 Receiving early treatment my prevent the removal of permanent teeth later in life, or the need for surgical procedures to realign the jaws.